What to Expect

 In a Mysore room, you can expect to receive hands-on adjustments from the teacher.
 You should not expect to receive adjustments all the time.
 The teachings happen through the practice and not by dependence on the teacher.
 Generally, as most students progress, the need and desire for adjustments decrease.
 In fact, many advanced practitioners find them unnecessary.

 Mysore class is an open practice time, meaning you may come and start your practice any time within the scheduled hours.
 Simply leave enough time to finish your practice before the end of scheduled hours.
-(I’m happy to help you figure out the timing of your practice.)
+(Karen will be happy to help you figure out the timing of your practice.)